-Android Video Conference Kit is a prebuilt feature-rich component, which enables you to add video conferences to your app in minutes.
+ZEGOCLOUD UIKits is for developers to build video conferencing apps for Android in low code.
+It is a prebuilt feature-rich component, which enables you to add video conferences to your Android app in minutes.

 Additionally, since the business logic is integrated with the user interface, you can modify UI components to add or remove features.

-The logic and user interface of the video conferencing capability are completely handled by the Android Video Conference Kit, as depicted in the picture.
+The logic and user interface of the video conferencing capability is completely handled by the Android Video Conference Kit, which is included in UIKits, as depicted in the picture.
 Include:

 - Multi-user audio/video conferences